Area news: autumn 2023

-See what cadets have been doing across the UK.
+See what cadets across the UK have been getting up to, from cleaning up rivers to doing some DIY with the Prime Minister.
 Share news from your area by emailing SCmag@ms-sc.org

 More news & Events